virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```

-Parameters `message` and `email` support all <a href="/creating-manifest/placeholders/" target="_blank">available placeholders</a>.
-Either, they could be uploaded from an any external source via direct link or according to <a href="/creating-manifest/basic-configs/#relative-links">baseUrl ability</a>.
+The *message* and *email* parameters support all the available <a href="/reference/placeholders/" target="_blank">placeholders</a>.
+Thus, placeholders can be uploaded from any external source via the direct link or via the <a href="/creating-manifest/basic-configs/#relative-links" target="_blank">baseUrl</a>.

-In case, when is returned a response code with a type `success` two response objects impose one to another.
+When a response code with the *success* installation type is returned, two response objects impose one another.
+And the *success* text from the *response* object has higher priority than the <a href="/creating-manifest/user-input-parameters/#success-text-customization" target="_blank">*success*</a> text from the main manifest block.

-But the `success` text from response object has a higher priority than a <a href="/creating-manifest/visual-settings/#success-text-customization" target="_blank">**success**</a> text from main manifest block.
+**Examples**

-A examples below display the difference:
+Here, the result code is with the *success* installation type, the message is '*Hello!!*', and the email message is '*success!!*'.
 ```json
 {
     "type": "update",